-1= Day, month and year are precisely coded; we have good information on the event.

-2= Day is assigned; month and year are precisely coded.
-The assigned date can either be one of several events that can be classified as the last; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates.

-3= Day is unknown; month and year are precisely coded.
-The day is known to be in a given month, but we are missing information on an exact date.
-Day is then set to the last day of the month.

-4= Month is assigned; year is coded precisely.
-Day is set as the last day of the assigned month.
+- 1= Day, month and year are precisely coded; we have good information on the event. - 2= Day is assigned; month and year are precisely coded.
+The assigned date can either be one of several events that can be classified as the last; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates. - 3= Day is unknown; month (or a period of 30 days, not necessarily a calendar month) and year are precisely coded.
+The day is known to be in a given month or 30 day-period, but we are missing information on an exact date.
+Day is then set to the last day of the period. - 4= Month is assigned; year is coded precisely.

 5= Day and month are unknown, year is coded precisely.
-Day and month are set as the 31 December of the coded year.
+Day and month are set as precisely as possible.
+For example, if an event is known to have taken place sometime between January and August, the date is coded as 31 August of the coded year.